astronautas/astronautas.github.io/_posts/2025-10-11-on-python-3-14-parallelization.md

 I think neither **data pipelines** nor **CLI tools** will benefit from no-GIL.
 For former, we already offload bulk of CPU work to specialised SQL / DF engines as Polars, DuckDB, PySpark.
 For latter, most CLI apps are glue code.

 Hopefully, this convinces you to try free threading / no-GIL.
+[Just see the benchmarks](https://blog.miguelgrinberg.com/post/python-3-14-is-here-how-fast-is-it).
 I am excited myself.
 Especially with `uv`, it's as a easy as:

 ```bash
 uv run --python=3.14t myscript.py